OpenSPG/KAG/README.md

 Navigate to the default url of the KAG product with your browser: <http://127.0.0.1:8887>

-See the [Quick Start for Product Mode](https://openspg.yuque.com/ndx6g9/wc9oyq/yexegklu44bqqicm) for detailed introduction.
+See [KAG usage (product mode)](https://openspg.yuque.com/ndx6g9/cwh47i/rs7gr8g4s538b1n7#rtOlA) for detailed introduction.

 ## 4.2 toolkit-based (for developers)